-Flows could be affected by upstream water management, including dams (Kimball Dam and numerous small dams and Bell Canyon reservoirs) and groundwater pumping, but.
-The the degree of influence of the dams on flow through the Calistoga reach is included in the NVIHM but has not been explored.
+Flows could be affected by upstream water management, including dams (Kimball Dam and numerous small dams) and groundwater pumping.
+The influence of dams on flow through the Calistoga reach is included in the NVIHM but has not been explored.
 The USGS collected discharge data at a gage on the Napa River at Calistoga from 1975 to 1983.
-From the Natural Flows DatasetDatabase, median unimpaired summer flows were 0.41-6.5 cfs (10th-90th percentile) during these years.
-The Natural Flows Dataset_Database suggests that median unimpaired summer flows were 0-22.5 cfs (10th-90th percentile) during dry years.
+From the Natural Flows Database, median summer flows were 0.41-6.5 cfs (10th-90th percentile) during these years.
+The Natural Flows Database suggests that median unimpaired summer flows were 0-22.5 cfs (10th-90th percentile) during dry years.